dddrrreee/cs240lx-25spr/labs/10-pmu/README.md

 What you need:
-   1. Performance monitor control register (3-133): write this to select which performance counters to use (the values are in tabel 3-137) and to enable the PMU at all.
+   1. Performance monitor control register (3-133): write this to select which performance counters to use (the values are in table 3-137) and to enable the PMU at all.
    2. Cycle counter register (3-137): read this to get the current cycle count.